Team-1280/jankboard-2/README.md

 beautiful and functional UIs is easiest with the Web, and it allowed us to rapidly build the application during our 6-week development period.

+Additionally, the repository serves as a reference example of how to do Tauri development in a pure, reproducible Nix shell.
+You are still able to do live iteration using `pnpm dev`, but you can hermetically build the program using the `nix` CLI.
+See the `nix` files for more.

 <!-- prettier-ignore -->
 > [!IMPORTANT]
 > If you are interested in forking this project or utilizing portions of it for